AboutRSS/ALL-about-RSS/README.md

 - [Castbee](https://castbee.net/) <sup>[883](https://t.me/s/aboutrss/883)</sup>
 - [蚁阅 anyant](https://rss.anyant.com/) <sup>[959](https://t.me/s/aboutrss/959)</sup>

-> Please consider supporting my work as a lot of efforts take place to generate this list!
-You can be a sponsor by sharing accounts of your self-hosted services or redeem codes of your apps with these RSS lovers in my telegram channel, or by providing your spare VPS that I can set up a public RSSHub service etc., or whatever else.
+> Please consider supporting my work as a lot of effort takes place to generate this list!
+You can be a sponsor by sharing accounts of your self-hosted services or redeem codes of your apps with these RSS lovers in my telegram channel, or by providing your spare VPS so that I can set up a public RSSHub service etc., or whatever else.
 Thanks a lot.

 <a href="https://www.buymeacoffee.com/AboutRSS" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee please!" style="height: 51px !important;width: 217px !important;" ></a>